-As part of our coverage on peak oil demand, we asked Stephen Zinger, Senior Vice President – Chemicals and expert on the PCI Wood Mackenzie research team, to share his view on what will drive chemicals demand and how companies are responding to the likelihood of peak oil demand.
+As part of our coverage on peak oil demand, we asked Stephen Zinger, Senior Vice President – Chemicals and expert on the Wood Mackenzie Chemicals research team, to share his view on what will drive chemicals demand and how companies are responding to the likelihood of peak oil demand.

 Will the chemicals industry shift focus to renewable sources?

 As oil majors look to invest in petrochemicals as a growth driver of oil demand in the future, biochemicals and polyester recycling could squeeze this growth.
 Like any new technology, there are challenges to producing bioplastics at the same scale as traditional plastics.
 Provided these challenges can be overcome, we expect bioplastics to become a much larger portion of the supply — potentially eroding a portion of oil demand.
 At higher crude prices, the squeeze on oil demand will be even more significant.
 Some majors are already addressing this by getting involved with investments, consortium groups or funding technologies for developing biomass sourcing into either chemicals or plastics.